 Visit Full City Rooster Coffee Roasting Studio on Saturday from 10am–2pm to see the organic, bird-friendly, certified-as-fair-trade beans toasted in the Loring roaster, a machine that reduces energy consumption and greenhouse gas emissions significantly.
 The tour guide loads the raw greenish-khaki-colored coffee beans into the machine, manipulates them using an instrument called a trier, then dumps them when they reach their rich, brown color—all while talking visitors through the process and answering questions.
 Here, Mom gets to sample the cup of Joe while kids sip hot chocolate (though they can try the coffee, too).

 Cost: $45 per group of four

-Civello’s Raviolismo, a shop synonymous with fresh Italian noodles and ravioli in Dallas, sells their handmade creations wholesale to the public and area restaurants too.
-They also give interested kiddos a glance behind the curtain on weekdays from 10am–2pm.
+At Ciao! by Civello’s, a shop synonymous with fresh Italian noodles and ravioli in Dallas, they sell their handmade creations wholesale to the public and area restaurants, too.
+They also give interested kiddos a glance behind the curtain from 10am–1pm.
 See how the pasta dough gets flattened and cut into squares before being stuffed with beef and spinach, shrimp and green onions or other tasty combinations.